dragonflyoss/d7y.io/docs/getting-started/quick-start/kubernetes.md

   enable: true
 ```

-Create a dragonfly cluster using the configuration file:
+Create a Dragonfly cluster using the configuration file:

 <!-- markdownlint-disable -->